 (A light lunch will be provided.)

 Though there is no obligation as a result of attending this class, it is required for membership.
-Should you desire to become a member soon after attending, or at a later date, you will have fulfilled this important requirement.
+If you desire to become a member soon after attending, or at a later date, you will have fulfilled this important requirement.
 Everyone is welcome, new to UUCLV or not.
-There will be refreshments, as well as childcare upon request.
+Lunch will be served.
+Childcare is available.
 Please RSVP by signing up in the foyer, or by e-mailing email@example.com

 Curious About the Unitarian Universalist Experience?